Our Graduate Director for Political Science is Todd Swanstrom.

 The doctoral program emphasizes theoretical, analytic, and substantive approaches to public policy analysis and administration.
-Students are provided an opportunity to link core skills in policy analysis and political science with substantive emphasis in specific policy areas.
+Students are provided an opportunity to link core skills in policy analysis and political science with specific policy areas.
 The program is designed to prepare pre-career and mid-career students for advanced positions in policy research and administration, as well as for academic research and teaching.

 Admission and financial aid decisions are made on the basis of past academic record, intellectual ability, and career commitment and performance.
 Applications are accepted from students who have either baccalaureate or masters degrees.
 Past graduate work will be credited toward degree requirements as appropriate.
-Applicants must submit (a) complete academic transcripts, (b) three letters of recommendation for the PhD program (2 letters for MA applicants), (c) the GRE General Test score, and (d) a statement of objectives for the course of study.
+Applicants must submit (a) complete academic transcripts, (b) three letters of recommendation for the PhD program (2 letters for MA applicants), (c) the GRE General Test score, and (d) a statement of purpose for the course of study.
 The statement of purpose should explain why the applicant wants to pursue a graduate degree in Political Science.

 The Political Science Graduate Committee, consisting of the Department Chair, the Director of Graduate Studies, and several faculty members, is charged with the administration of the graduate program in Political Science.
 The graduate program in Political Science is governed by the policies and procedures of the Graduate School at UMSL.